langchain-ai/langgraph/docs/docs/how-tos/index.md

 ## Tool calling

+[Tool calling](https://python.langchain.com/docs/concepts/tool_calling/) is a type of chat model API that accepts tool schemas, along with messages, as input and returns invocations of those tools as part of the output message.

+These how-to guides show common patterns for tool calling with LangGraph:

 - [How to call tools using ToolNode](tool-calling.ipynb)
 - [How to handle tool calling errors](tool-calling-errors.ipynb)
 - [How to pass runtime values to tools](pass-run-time-values-to-tools.ipynb)